 SUMMARY OF HEARINGS IN CASE OF DANISH BELIEVER IN OREL

-In October 2018, in the Zheleznodorozhny district court of the city of Orel, 11 court sessions were held in the case of the Danish subject Dennis Christensen, who faces up to 10 years incarceration (on the basis of part 1 of article 282.2 of the CC of the RF) merely for the fact that he professes the religion of Jehovah's Witnesses.
+In July and August 2018, in the Zheleznodorozhny district court of the city of Orel, a total of 14 court sessions in the case of Danish citizen Dennis Christensen were held; he faces up to 10 years incarceration (on the basis of part 1 or article 282.2 of the CC of RF) merely on the basis of the fact that he professes the religion of Jehovah's Witnesses.
 The case is being heard by Judge Aleksei Rudnev.

 Editorial disclaimer: RRN does

 not intend to certify the accuracy of information

 presented in articles.
 RRN simply intends to certify the